CREATE ROOM FOURTH OF JULY SALE – USE THE CODE CLARKS to SAVE UP TO $900 6/30-7/11

 Each sister then takes a turn coming up and talking about why she brought the show and how it represents her or her journey.
 It seems like a more unique way of getting people to introduce themselves.

 Any type of video is fun – I think one that has pictures of all the sisters placed to music, excerpts from General Conference, etc. would be especially impactful.
-You can easily make these in iMovie or Windows Movie Maker, but I think that Animoto makes it even easier!
+You can easily make these in iMovie or another free movie creator.

 Relief Society Birthday Gift Ideas

 What kind of birthday party would it be without gifts?!
-We wanted to send each sister home with a reminder of what the Relief Society is all about.
+Here are a few different ideas:

 The other committee leader, Linda, had a great idea to get a bookmark that had the Relief Society declaration on it.
 We were able to find these great bookmarks from Deseret Book – one side said “Charity Never Faileth”, which is the Relief Society motto, and the other side has the Relief Society Declaration.